-To be sustainable, new development in the Borough should:

-meet community needs without compromising the identity of the Borough or its individual settlements, or the ability of future generations to meet their own needs;

-- ii. enhance social equality by ensuring equal and easy access to a range of community facilities and services and by promoting the development of employment, education and skills training opportunities; - iii. maintain and help to grow a high-performing local economy that benefits the Borough, south Hampshire and the wider economy, without adverse impact on south Hampshire's city, town and other centres, the quality of the local environment or local transport networks; - iv. have regard to the potential impacts of climate change, and the need to limit greenhouse gas emissions by promoting measures to design buildings and Spaces which are adaptable to predicted climate change, and restrict development in areas at risk from flooding, minimise energy use and encourage the generation of renewable energy, and by minimising emissions from motorised transport, industrial activity and domestic uses; - v. minimise the need to travel and, where travel is necessary, provide access to more sustainable forms of transport and alternatives to car use; - vi. avoid impacts on the Hamble and Itchen catchments and associated flora and fauna species by preserving water quality and flows from development and safeguarding potential yield of local water resources used for public water supplies having regard to the impacts of abstraction;
+- 1. To be sustainable, new development in the Borough should: - a. meet community needs without compromising the identity of the Borough or its individual settlements, or the ability of future generations to meet their own needs; - enhance social equality by ensuring equal and easy access to a range of community facilities and services and by promoting the development of employment, education and skills training opportunities; - c. maintain and help to grow a high-performing local economy that benefits the Borough, south Hampshire and the wider economy, without adverse impact on south Hampshire's city, town and other centres, the quality of the local environment or local transport networks; - d. have regard to the potential impacts of climate change, and the need to limit greenhouse gas emissions including through carbon sequestration and by promoting measures to design buildings and spaces which are adaptable to predicted climate change, and restrict development in areas at risk from flooding, minimise energy use and encourage the generation of renewable energy, and by minimising emissions from motorised transport, industrial activity and domestic uses;